Which hundred SKUs to fix first — and what to do with each

 The deliverable is an action matrix.
 Every SKU in the top hundred gets one of six recommendations — reprice, optimize the listing, bundle with complementary items, fix catalog data, reposition, or discontinue — plus a confidence level graded against a rubric, not just a label.
 Seven quality gates reject any recommendation that fails: no repricing without verified unit cost, no discontinuation without a two-year margin and catalog-completeness check, no generic "investigate" without a concrete next step.
 What ships is defensible.

 The reusable part is the protocol itself.
 Any catalog business — hardware, niche apparel, specialty food, specialty auto parts, industrial distributor, home-and-garden — with a web presence and two comparable time windows of sales data can be run through it.
-The output is the same shape every time: a ranked top-hundred, a clustered research pass, a hero-level deep dive, an action matrix that survives pushback.
-I'm running this on a British e-commerce business right now.
+The output is the same shape every time: a ranked top-hundred, a clustered research pass, a hero-level deep dive, an action matrix where every recommendation is backed by evidence.

 If you run a catalog business and you know the tail is weak but can't pinpoint which SKUs or why, drop me a line.
 I can point the protocol at your catalog and come back with a ranked list and flags within a day.